 So what are the similarities and differences between Reiki practice and meditation?
 There are a few so I’ll just focus on two.

 One of the main differences is that if you fall asleep when receiving Reiki, the treatment is as effective as if you remain awake.
 Unlike in meditation, sleep isn’t an indication that you’re not getting the most out of the practice.
-One of the “aims” of meditation is to focus the mind on a single subject such as the breath.
-If you fall asleep when meditating some teachers would describe you as having a lazy or tired mind.
+One of the “aims” of meditation is to focus the mind on a single subject such as the breath and to remain wake during the practice.
 Whereas, Reiki meets your deepest need.
-If you fall asleep your subconscious need for rest and recuperation is being met.
+If you fall asleep your subconscious need for rest, healing and recuperation is being met.

 One of the main similarities between meditation and Reiki is that like meditation Reiki can be a method for realising your true nature which is kind, peaceful and stable.
 Reiki and meditation both help you to become more aware of what you think and how you behave.
-Through receiving Reiki, or doing self-Reiki treatments, you begin to unintentionally cultivate patterns that are beneficial for yourself and others and practice letting more harmful ones go.
-This doesn’t necessarily take any effort, it just happens naturally.
+By receiving Reiki, or doing self-Reiki treatments, you begin to cultivate patterns of behaviour that are beneficial for yourself and others and practice letting more harmful ones go.
+This doesn’t take effort, it happens naturally.

-Of course, if you happen to be awake during your Reiki treatment, or when doing your self-Reiki practise, you may wish to notice:
+Of course, if you happen to be awake during your Reiki treatment, or when doing your self-Reiki practice, you may notice:

 - Where does my mind wander to?